gdancik/BioExtension/README.md

-This is your Chrome extension which replaces a word or phrase with a different word or phrase.
+Searchy:

+Searchy is a browser extension that allows users to set a list of words or phrases they are interested in, in-order to have the plug-in automatically highlight these words if they are found on a web-page.